ihaeyong/Maximum-Margin-LDAM/README.md

-## Learning Imbalanced Datasets with Label-Distribution-Aware Margin Loss
+## Learning imbalanced datasets with maximum margin loss
-Kaidi Cao, Colin Wei, Adrien Gaidon, Nikos Arechiga, Tengyu Ma
+Kang, Haeyong and Vu, Thang and Yoo, Chang D
 _________________

+This is the official implementation of LDAM-DRW in the paper [Learning imbalanced datasets with maximum margin loss](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9506389) in PyTorch.

-This is the official implementation of LDAM-DRW in the paper [Learning Imbalanced Datasets with Label-Distribution-Aware Margin Loss](https://arxiv.org/pdf/1906.07413.pdf) in PyTorch.
+Our baseline code follows the official implementation of LDAM-DRW in the paper [Learning Imbalanced Datasets with Label-Distribution-Aware Margin Loss](https://arxiv.org/pdf/1906.07413.pdf) in PyTorch.

 ### Dependency